Home » Rock Tumbling Supplies

-Rock tumbling "grit" is a silicon carbide powder that is much harder than the types of rocks that are commonly tumbled.
-Coarse grit is used to shape the rocks then progressively finer grits are used to smooth their surface and prepare them for polishing.
+Rock tumbling "grit" is a silicon carbide powder with a Mohs hardness of 9.25.
+That is much harder than the types of rocks that are commonly tumbled.
+Coarse grit is used to shape the rocks, then progressively finer grits are used to smooth their surface and prepare them for polishing.

 Rock tumbling media can significantly improve the results of your tumbling.
 Tumbling media has three basic functions: 1) Deliver grit to hard-to-reach rock surfaces; 2) A filler when tumbling a partial load of rock; 3) To cushion fragile rock materials during the tumbling process.